DataKind-DC/audubon-cbc/README.md

 The secondary questions we are trying to answer are, "What are the geographic, socioeconomic, or climatic correlates of different types of CBC participation and effort?
 Is it possible to model and predict participation and effort?".
 (Keep in mind that some years, counts could be cancelled due to nasty weather.
 There will not be a record for that count during that year.
 Field counters, parties, hours, and distances make up the largest chunks of effort and are the most interesting to us.)

-As of the time of writing (August 2020) only work on the primary question has been done.
+As of the time of writing (September 2020) only work on the primary question has been done.

 ## Table of Contents
 - [Team Members](#team-members)